pyeve/eve/CONTRIBUTING.rst

     tox

 Please note that you need an active MongoDB instance running on localhost in order for the tests run.
+Save yourself some time and headache by creating a MongoDB user with the password defined in the `test_settings.py` file in the admin database (the pre-commit process is unforgiving if you don't want to commit your admin credentials but still have the file modified, which would be necessary for tox).
 Also, be advised that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server.
 The Rate-Limiting tests are silently skipped if any of the two conditions are not met.